 At Lynch Hill, we constantly strive to enable all pupils to be the best they can be, from nursery to year 6.
-This is why we now work on teaching for mastery in maths.
+This is why we now work on teaching for mastery in maths using Power Maths, supplemented by White Rose.
 This takes place in mixed ability groups, allowing for high ceiling shared learning within each group to ensure all pupils are challenged with quality learning opportunities for all.

 With maths mastery, teaching is no longer about procedures, shortcuts and tricks, its rather about understanding maths concepts.
 Using real life contexts, teaching practical maths right from EYFS throughout the school, ensuring the pupils appreciate that maths is a life skill needed to prepare them for everyday life.

 Our maths mastery curriculum covers the EYFS and National Curriculum targets and takes the pupils further and deeper in their understanding.
 This is a whole school approach to the subject – consistency across all year groups and ages.

 Across the school the pupils investigate the concrete form of maths (physical situations and resources), progressing on to pictorial (representations and diagrams) and then finally the abstract (symbols and calculations), in order to fully appreciate an idea, enabling them to apply their skills in all kinds of settings.